 AFYA has a particularly empowering effect in that those who have participated in the healing process are encouraged to give of their own time to the center as volunteers.
 In this way, those who have leadership skills often devote themselves to helping others.

-In 2011, Sister Efu spent a month in Haiti to help people overcome trauma following a massive earthquake there that killed hundreds of thousands of people.
+In 2011, Sister Efu spent a month in Haiti helping people overcome trauma following a massive earthquake there that killed hundreds of thousands of people.